 - 1. Fleet Street/Union Street.
-Consider adding cycle markings on carriageway through the existing pedestrian/bus only sections to alert people to the potential presence of people cycling (this section connects to the Beaches Trail). - 2.
+Consider adding cycle markings on carriageway through the existing pedestrian/bus only sections to alert people to the potential presence of people cycling.
+Consider better walking and cycling linkages across the "GPO roundabout" junction as part of public realm redevelopment outlined in the Torquay Town Centre Masterplan. (this section connects to the Beaches Trail). - 2.
 Union Street.
 Redevelopment outlined in the Torquay Town Centre Masterplan, including redevelopment of buildings could enable the removal of motor traffic from Union St, providing more space for people, including enabling two-way cycling. - 3.
 Lymington Road.
 Consider re-aligning carriageway to upgrade existing shared use path to fully segregated provision on the western side. - 4.
 Lymington Road.
 Construct continuous footway/cycleway crossing over the car park entrance/exit. - 5.
 Trematon Avenue.
 Construct new Tiger crossing.